yml/sandbox/concurrency/README.md

     run()
 ```

-The interesting part is that even with all this works the python version can't take advantage of all the cores.
+The interesting part is that even with all this work the python version can't take advantage of all the cores.
 Where the GO equivalent is controlled by an env variable called `GOMAXPROCS` that determined how many cores you want to allocate to your programs.
+The performance characteristic is also different by an order of magnitude:

+**fib 30**

+* python: 231ms
+* go: 8ms

+**req/s** with 3 clients running perf2.py

+* python: 277 req/s
+* go: ~10000 req/s